Welcome to Dravida dasa's Padma Productions!

 and other Vedic literature.
-Most of the tapes consist of Sanskrit
+Most selections consist of

-verses chanted to tamboura accompaniment, with English translation
+Sanskrit verses chanted to tamboura accompaniment, with English

-Vaishnava scholar, musician and poet who has edited Back to Godhead
+Dravida dasa is a Vaishnava scholar, musician and poet who has edited

-magazine and other books published by the Bhaktivedanta Book Trust
+Back to Godhead magazine and other books published by the Bhaktivedanta

 1. Sri Brahma-samhita